 When you reserve your time slot bear in mind that the road to Cadaques is a long, slow and windy one and if you walk from Cadaques it is a 15 minute walk.
 You will need another 15 minutes to find the tourist office in Cadaques, pick up a map and find the start of the walk.

-It is possible to drive to Portlligat but it is nice to walk and get you first view of the house from above with the sea below.
+It is possible to drive to Portlligat but it is nice to walk and get you first view of the house from above with the sea below and the lovely bay below.

 Places to visit near Portlligat